hdlj/Mongoose/README.md

 Drivers for serial communication, digital devices, analog devices have been developed in this project.
 They offer basic features.
 Nonetheless, we try to have a clear and consistent hardware API.
 Applications can be written in C, in C++ or with a subset of Python.
 A development environment has been developed in this project.
 Python applications are translated to C thanks to the parser developed in this project.
 Developers can develop applications with any text editor or IDE.
 Uploading operating is done with a makefile.
 Clear APIs and the possibility of Python make this operating system more developer friendly.

 Mongoose has a small memory footprint: 0.5 of RAM and 6KB of ROM.
 In addition, time constraints are respected with an error, which can be predicted.
 Finally, the scheduler provides a predictive behaviour.
-Therefore, Mongoose respects requirements, quoted in chapter 3, of a real-time operating system and the objectives presented in chapter 1.
 Nonetheless, Mongoose does not manage Internet protocols.

 # Get started